MedElMin/IT_club_quiz_v3.0/planning.md

 The quiz must be able to switch between different sets of questions and answers.

+Make a menu
+finalize game over (credit Vecteezy.com) finalize submissions (test the logic)
+Replace ui elements
+center the questions and place the submit button in a reasonable spot (find an ideal resolution) Load the new questions

 # Main menu

 # Game over screen